 For the same reason choose cooking chocolate from the baking aisle rather than dessert chocolate from the sweet aisle.
 They tend to be more stable and easier to use in baking and frostings.

-The flavour of cooking chocolate can vary and some are better than others so try find a brand you like.
+The flavour of cooking chocolate can vary and some are better than others so try to find a brand you like.
 Or to get the best flavour with the ease of use, try a mixture of 50% white cooking chocolate and 50% white dessert chocolate which I find works well.
-I also find a little vanilla extract added to the frosting especially when using all cooking chocolate can lift the flavour.
+I also find a little vanilla extract added to the frosting, especially when using all cooking chocolate can lift the flavour.

 Beat the butter